dpuenteramirez/GOAD/ad/GOAD-Light/README.md

 - You can find a lot of the available scenarios on [https://mayfly277.github.io/categories/ad/](https://mayfly277.github.io/categories/ad/)

 NORTH.DYNAMO.LOCAL
-- STARKS:              RDP on WINTERFELL AND CASTELBLACK
+- GARCIAS:              RDP on WINTERFELL AND CASTELBLACK
   - maria.garcia:        Execute as user on mssql
   - jose.garcia:      DOMAIN ADMIN NORTH/ (bot 5min) LLMRN request to do NTLM relay with responder
   - laura.garcia: